alephium/docs/docs/Leman Network Upgrade.md

 The Front End gets a complete revamp of everything + new tools! https://medium.com/@alephium/the-front-end-leman-upgrade-948a98a3e2d

-Test the next versions of the wallets here -> github
+Test the next versions of the wallets here -> *Comming Soon*

 Where can I test?
 What can I do?